syncfusion-content/angular-docs/angular-2/GettingStarted/getting-started-webpack.md

 </tr>
 <tr>
 <td> index.html  </td>
 <td> It is the host page of application.
 It loads all needed libraries and essential scripts in a prescribed order.
-It holds a custom tag which is used for load the meta data of 'AppComponent'. <br> E.g.: 'ej-app' is the custom tag in our cloned seed application. </td>
+It holds a custom tag which is used for load the meta data of `AppComponent`. <br> E.g.: `ej-app` is the custom tag in our cloned seed application. </td>
 </tr>
 <tr>
 <td>tsconfig.json</td>
 <td>All typescript files need to be transpiled/compiled to native JavaScript files so that we can run them on browser.
-To accomplish this, we need to add 'Typescript Configuration file' called as tsconfig.json, which is used as input of typescript compiler(tsc) to transpile the typescript files.</td>
+To accomplish this, we need to add `Typescript Configuration file` called as tsconfig.json, which is used as input of typescript compiler(tsc) to transpile the typescript files.</td>
 </tr>
 </table>